lucaschf/tech-challenge-phase-1/README.md

 This class accepts default values, so in cases where default values are sufficient, you do not need to define these variables in the `.env` files.

+An example of the `.env` file is provided in the `.env.example` file.

 ## Usage

 This project uses a Makefile to streamline various development tasks.